cerealkella/rest-uploader/README.md

 It doesn't matter if the options are before or after the path.
 Path is mandatory, though.
 The following example will upload newly created notes to the Taxes Notebook, and OCR in German:
 ` rest_uploader -d "Taxes" -l ger /path/to/directory `

+### Additional Command Line Options added in version 1.11.0
+Added autorotation switch to turn off if this behavior is not wanted.
+By default, after performing OCR, the application will rotate the image according to how the OCR was able to detect text.
+Turn this off using the -r command line switch:
+` rest_uploader -r no /path/to/directory `

+Added moveto option to specify a directory in which to place processed files.
+Use the -m option to specify a moveto directory By default this is off but in the background it uses the operating system's temp directory as a placeholder for the option to indicate "off" since the option requires a valid path.
+Do not attempt to use the OS temp dir as a moveto directory.
+Example of using the option:
+` rest_uploader /path/to/directory -m /path/to/moveto/directory `